How to breastfeed

 Most women can start breastfeeding within 1 hour after their baby is born.
 A nurse or lactation consultant can help you get started.
 A lactation consultant is a person with special training in helping women breastfeed.

 Yes.
 If your babies are healthy, you can start breastfeeding them one at a time.
-This helps each baby learn to latch on.
 Later you can feed two at once.
+Visit our breastfeeding guide for more information.

 Look for her feeding cues.
 Feeding cues are ways that your baby tells you that she’s hungry.
 Examples are: